oneElectron/cpp-log2file/README.md

 ```

-Each of the marcros inside of log2file.hpp look like this:
+Each of the macros inside of log2file.hpp look like this:
 ```
   #ifdef DEBUG
   #define LOGln(out) log2file::logln(out)